 Notice of the employee's status until the final decision is made. (i.e. whether the employee to continue working or be placed on leave of absence with pay)

 A regular staff employee who is being suspended without pay, changed to a lower pay rate for disciplinary reason or dismissed shall be entitled to a pre-action review.
-This review will be conducted by the Director of Human Resources/Payroll and may be limited to the written record including the employee's written response to the allegations, or at the option of the Director of Human Resources/Payroll may be conducted in person.
+This review will be conducted by the Director of Human Resources/Payroll or designee and may be limited to the written record including the employee's written response to the allegations, or at the option of the Director of Human Resources/Payroll or designee may be conducted in person.
 The pre-action review shall be held no sooner than three working days from the time notice as provided to the employee.

 The review official shall consider all evidence and will make a determination whether there are reasonable grounds to believe the charges against the employee are true and support the proposed action.